 Seval Gündemir received her bachelor and master degrees in Work and Organizational Psychology from the Vrije Universiteit Amsterdam (both cum laude).
 She received the NWO Mosaic grant to conduct PhD-research on the underrepresentation of ethnic minorities in leadership roles.
 During her PhD, she received the Fulbright grant to conduct research on the effects of diversity policies on minority leadership emergence at Yale University, Psychology Department.
 She defended her PhD-thesis titled “The Minority Glass Ceiling Hypothesis” in 2015.
 After her PhD, she received the NWO Rubicon grant to continue her research on female and racial-ethnic minority leadership.
 She worked at Columbia Business School, Management Division from 2015 to 2017 as a post-doctoral research scholar.
-In August 2017, she joined the University of Amsterdam as an assistant professor of Work and Organizational Psychology (tenured since 2019).
+In August 2017, she joined the University of Amsterdam as an assistant professor of Work and Organizational Psychology (tenured).

 Dr. Gündemir's primary research program focuses on diversity and inclusion.
 The themes she currently studies include:

 De Leersnyder, J., Gündemir, S., & Agirdag, O. (2021).
 Diversity approaches matter in international classrooms: How perceiving a multicultural approach buffers cultural misunderstandings and encourages inclusion and psychological safety.
 Studies in Higher Education. https://doi.org/10.1080/03075079.2021.1983534

 Homan, A.C., Gündemir, S., Buengeler, C. & Van Kleef, G. (2020).
 Leading diversity: Towards a theory of functional leadership in teams.
 Journal of Applied Psychology,105(10), 1101-1128. https://doi.org/10.1037/apl0000482